 1. Friendship First

-Every relationship begins on the basis of friendship.
+Every relationship begins based on friendship.
 Someone whose company you enjoy and they in return enjoy yours.
-In order to have a good friend, you need to be a good friend and in order to have a friend, you need to make time for that friendship.
+To have a good friend, you need to be a good friend, and in order to have a friend, you need to make time for that friendship.
 A significant other, a husband or a wife, is someone who is of significance to you based on their morals and values aligning with your own.
 Treasure those friendships.

 2. Your partner is not your property.

 Thich Nhat Hanh — ‘You must love in such a way that the person you love feels free.

 You don’t own your partner, and your partner doesn’t own you.
 Appreciate your partner for who they are now, who they were and who they aspire to be.

 Possessiveness or jealousy be viewed as insecure and lacking confidence and will only drive your partner away.

 Successful relationships face their fair share of challenges.
 Put onlookers, meddlers and anyone who crosses the line of respect when it comes to your relationship in their place.
 Please don’t be jealous; let them be.
 Stay vigilant and keep on rolling.